 |

-legendary dance club of the same name in The band’s name is ‘Fusion’ though and you jazz lovers
+The bands name is Fusion though and you jazz lovers

 Eric Marienthal, unusually on tenor sax, sounds fantastic.